phil-opp/blog_os/posts/DRAFT-paging.md

 52-62 | available | can be used freely by the OS
 63 | no execute | forbid executing code on this page (the NXE bit in the EFER register must be set)

 To model the various flags, we will use the [bitflags] crate.
-Unfortunately the official version depends on the standard library as `no_std` is still unstable.
+Unfortunately the official version depends on the standard library because `no_std` is still unstable in stable Rust.
 But since it does not actually require any `std` functions, it's pretty easy to create a `no_std` version.
 You can find it here [here][bitflags fork].
 To add it as a dependency, add the following to your `Cargo.toml`:

 [bitflags]: https://github.com/rust-lang-nursery/bitflags
 [bitflags fork]: https://github.com/phil-opp/bitflags/tree/no_std